Ohkthx/SchiNET-old/docs/User.md

 ---

-User commands are accessible by everyone that has **NOT** been reported for `abuse` and not in the `SchiNET-Banned`.
+User commands are accessible by everyone that has **NOT** been reported for `abuse` and not in the `SchiNET-Restricted`.
 User commands can do anything from displaying data such as events to gambling!

 __Requirements for a User commands:__